L1apps/taskbox/about.md

 1.  **Max Depth:** You can nest lists up to 3 levels deep.
 2.  **Container Rule:** If a list has sublists, you cannot add tasks to it directly.
 You must add them to one of the sublists.
+3.  **Dependency Depth:** Tasks can have dependencies nested up to 5 levels deep.
-3.  **Single Session:** While multiple users are supported, the database is SQLite (file-based).
+4.  **Single Session:** While multiple users are supported, the database is SQLite (file-based).
 Extremely high write concurrency may experience locking.
-4.  **Offline:** As a self-hosted web app, it requires network connectivity to the Docker container.
+5.  **Offline:** As a self-hosted web app, it requires network connectivity to the Docker container.